 These maneuvers can help change the contour of the face, in that we can often take a more squarish, aging face and convert it to a more youthful, oval face.
 We have some flexibility with how we perform this transformation.

 Q: How long is recovery from facelift surgery?

 A: Another question we are often asked is, “How soon can I be back in public and go out?”
 The short answer is, “It depends.”

-The sutures come out between 7-10 days, and you will start to use scar cream and make-up if desired.
+The sutures come out at 7 to 10 days, and you will start to use scar cream and makeup if desired.

 We ask you to avoid salty and chewy foods during the recovery period.
 We ask you to refrain from getting your heart rate up or lifting heavy objects during the first 3 weeks and prefer that you not overly flex your neck during this time period.
 At that point, we will slowly start to reintroduce activity.

 Learn more about recovery from facial rejuvenation surgery in our related blog post.

 The goal of facelift procedures at our practice is to create a natural reversal of the aging process, targeting a more personalized, youthful appearance.
 There are many factors that go into producing your final result, all of which can be reviewed at your first or second consultation.

 If you’re ready to start your facial rejuvenation journey in North Texas, it’s best to consult an experienced facelift surgeon.
 In Dallas, you can call us at (214) 645-3112 or contact us online to request a consultation with Dr. Kenkel.